subuser-security/subuser/README.md

  ,"executable"  : "/usr/bin/vim"
     // Path to executable within the docker image.
  //,"shared-home" : "emacs"
-    // Optional property: use a home dir which bellongs to some other program.
+    // Optional: use a home dir which bellongs to some other program.
 Good for sharing data between the two
  //,"dependency"  : "some-program"
-    // Optional property: build some-program first so that this program's docker image can be built FROM the dependency to save space
- ,"user-dirs" : []
+    // Optional: build some-program first so that this program's docker image can be built FROM the dependency to save space ,"user-dirs" : []
-    // A list of directories in the users home directory that this application should have read-write access to.
+    // Optional: A list of directories in the users home directory that this application should have read-write access to.
     //These are relative paths, Ex: "Downloads" instead of "$HOME/Downloads".
  ,"system-dirs" : []
-    // A list of directories that this application should have read only access to.
+    // Optional: A list of directories that this application should have read only access to.
 Absolute paths: Ex: "/usr" ,"x11" : false
-    // This program displays an x11 window.
+    // Optional: This program displays an x11 window.
  ,"inherit-working-directory" : true
     // Should this program be able to read-write to the directory from which it was called.
  ,"allow-network-access" : false